Toyota iQ coffee van: a mobile cafe in a city car

-Budding entrepreneur Jason Bowes has been brewing up speciality coffees, teas and hot chocolates from the back of his Toyota iQ at events in the North East since he opened his business Coffee2Go late in 2012.
-It’s fair to say Jason’s Toyota iQ ownership story is radically different to the norm.
+Budding entrepreneur Jason Bowes created his business, Coffee2Go, by serving speciality coffees, teas and hot chocolates directly from the back of his Toyota iQ at events in the North East of England.

 Toyota iQ Coffee2Go